cpp-phoenix/metamask-snap-avail/README.md

 ## Documentation

-Polkadot Wallet snap architecture, integration steps and detailed API documentation for dApp developers is covered in the
+This snap is a built on top of polkadot snap by chainsafe, its architecture, integration steps and detailed API documentation for dApp developers is covered in the
-[project wiki](https://github.com/ChainSafe/metamask-snap-polkadot/wiki), which also includes a usage guide for the [example dApp](https://polkadot.snap.chainsafe.io/).
+[project wiki](https://github.com/ChainSafe/metamask-snap-polkadot/wiki), which also includes a usage guide for the example dApp

 ## Local Development